Project News

 Dangote Plc has signed a deal worth Sh447 billion with Sinoma International Engineering Co. to build cement factories in several African countries including Kenya.

-The billionaire has already received Nairobi’s approval to prospect for limestone at Kanziku-Simisi in Kitui.
+The plant is expected to cost at least Sh50 billion.
+Dangote has already received Nairobi’s approval to prospect for limestone at Kanziku-Simisi in Kitui.

 “The projects are going to be delivered within the next 30 months,” Mr Dangote said.
 “We are not going to stop there.
 By 2020 we are targeting 100 million tonnes.”

-Mr Dangote, who was speaking on Wednesday during the signing ceremony in Lagos, said the Chinese firm had already built more than ten plants across the continent for his company.
+Mr Dangote, who was speaking on Wednesday during the signing ceremony in Lagos, said the Chinese firm had built more than ten plants across the continent for his company.

 “We have been partnering with Sinoma for a very long time and I can tell you that they are very reliable to handle these projects,” he said.